rouzinho/EarListenerDft/README.md

 *Tools -> Manage plugins*

-In the plugin Manager window, click on *add* and choose the plugin libEarListener.so.
+In the plugin Manager window, click on *add* and choose the plugin libRosSub.so.
 This one should appear in the window.

 You can close the window.
 The plugin is loaded inside cedar and before loading it, make sure your ROS node is running.